ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 : An HTTP response that is encapsulated in an HPKE-encrypted message; see
   {{response}}.

-Proxy Request:

-: An HTTP request that contains an encapsulated request as its body.

-Proxy Response:

-: An HTTP response that contains an encapsulated response as its body.

-Oblivious Proxy Resource:
+Oblivious Relay Resource:

-: An intermediary that forwards requests and responses between clients and a single oblivious encapsulation resource.
+: An intermediary that forwards encapsulated requests and responses between clients and a single Oblivious Gateway Resource.

-Oblivious Encapsulation Resource:
+Oblivious Gateway Resource:

 : A resource that can receive an encapsulated request, extract the contents of that request, forward it to an oblivious target resource, receive a response,